Kanahiro/chiitiler/README.md

 ### /tiles

-chiitiler provides you with `/tiles` raster-tile endpoint.
-Once server launched, you can use like this:
+chiitiler provides you with an endpoint `/tiles`.
+Once server launched, you can use the endpoint like this:

 ```planetext
 http://localhost:3000/tiles/0/0/0.png?url=https://tile.openstreetmap.jp/styles/osm-bright/style.json